 Work Study is a need-based Financial Aid award.
 It is not a grant (you must work to earn it), and it is not a loan (you don't have to repay it).
 Students must qualify for need-based Financial Aid to receive Work Study.
 Funds are limited, so not all qualifying students will receive an award.
-The standard value of the work expectation is usually \$2,500.
+The value of the student work expectation typically ranges between \$2,500 and \$3,000.